.WAV WARRIOR : A Music Experience with Tufawon

 We will begin with introductions during the first day of the Songwriting & Recording workshop, establish expectations, and then dive right into the creative process.
 We will spend the duration of this time making and completing songs in the studio.

 During this part of the workshop, our youth will learn how to write lyrics.
-We will cover writing to a beat and utilizing the beats created during the beatmaking phase.
-We will delve deeper into the vibe and energy of the song, defining the feel we want to achieve and the themes we want the song to reflect.
+We will cover writing to a beat and we will use the beats we created during the beatmaking phase.
+We will delve deeper into the vibe and energy of the song(s), define the feel we want to achieve, and develop themes we want the song(s) to reflect.
 Students will learn how to count bars, write verses, choruses, bridges, intros, and outros.
-They will incorporate poetry and emotion into their writing, learning how to sing melodies and rap about topics relevant to their experiences.
-They will discover how to use their natural voice in a song and how cadence and rhythm work over beats.
-Some will even collaborate to help each other write lyrics.
-My role is not to write songs for them but to facilitate and help them find what is meaningful and genuine, teaching them how to express this in their lyrics.
-I am here to empower and showcase their voices, guiding and coaching our young artists as they develop their skills and confidence throughout the entire process.

 We aim to find strength in our youth's voices during this process.
 This is what I teach during the recording sessions.
-We will record all parts of the song, with students recording their own original piece.
-They will learn the process of recording vocals, techniques on how to record with a studio microphone, layering their vocals, and completing their parts in the song(s).
-Once every part is recorded, the song recording phase will be complete, and we will successfully finish the songwriting and recording workshop.
+We will record all parts of the song(s) with students recording their own original pieces, as well as pieces I help them write.
+They will learn the process of recording vocals, techniques on how to record with a studio microphone, layering their vocals, and completing their parts to the song(s).
+Once every part is recorded, the song recording phase will be complete, and we will have successfully finished the entire workshop.

-**Skills Learned**
+Skills Learned:

 -Assembling a recording studio setup

-- Creating beats on a Digital Audio Workstation (DAW)
+- Creating beats on a Digital Audio Workstation (DAW) (Ableton Live)

 - Producing